• Skip to secondary menu

 1. Knife Pleats

 One of the most well-known types of pleats observed on the waistband of skirts is the knife pleats.
-The wearer gets a slim look because of knife pleats.
+The wearer gets a slim look because of the knife pleats.
 One can easily move by wearing knife-pleated skirts for the pleats hand loosely on the body.
 ‘Flat pleats’ is the other name for knife pleats because they typically overlap with each other and travel in one direction.

 To create this pleated one will have to make two folds of equal width, one on the inside (under pleat) and the other on the outside (over pleat).
-You can sharply press the knife pleats to create the prominent crease on the fabric.
+You can sharply press the knife pleats to create a prominent crease on the fabric.
 For creating a versatile and classy look, you can always rely on knife pleats.

 2. Accordion Pleats

 As you might have guessed, the resemblance of the pleats to the bellows of an accordion is the reason behind giving it the name ‘accordion pleats’.
 This type of pleats can fit well on most body frames and sizes.
-Accordion pleats are the machine-made permanent knife pleats that remain the same even after washing and ironing.
+Accordion pleats are machine-made permanent knife pleats that remain the same even after washing and ironing.

 Sunburst Pleats (Sunray Pleats) are a type of accordion pleats where an individual creates zig-zag patterns on a semicircular piece of fabric by these heat-set pleats that widen out towards the bottom.